 Cervical ectopy is very common during pregnancy.
 Pregnant women are more likely to experience symptoms due to hormonal changes and high levels of oestrogen in their body.
 Although these changes are common, any unusual discharge or bleeding in pregnancy should be investigated by your GP, midwife or early pregnancy unit to ensure there is no other cause of the bleeding.

-What follow up will I need?
+WHAT FOLLOW UP WILL I NEED?

 Treatment is not usually necessary, and symptoms will resolve by themselves.
 If you are pregnant, the ectopy will usually disappear by itself within 3-6 months following the birth of your baby.
 Sometimes an ectopy can cause recurrent vaginal infections or abnormal bleeding between periods.
 If this is troublesome, you may be referred for treatment to cauterise or freeze the cells to alleviate these symptoms.
 It is important that if you are invited for routine cervical screening you should attend.
 This helps to assess your cervix regularly and check for any abnormal cells or changes that may need further treatment.

-It is important to contact the unit or your GP if you have continuous bleeding, heavy bleeding, are passing clots, have abdominal pain or a smelly discharge.

-If you have any other questions not covered in this leaflet, please do not hesitate to ask your nurse or doctor.

-Saint Mary's Hospital contact numbers:

-Emergency Gynaecology Unit (EGU)

-(0161) 291 2561 (24 hours)

-The EGU is located at Wythenshawe Hospital (enter via entrance 15) The department operates a telephone triage service, you must call and speak with a specially trained nurse in before attending to plan your care There are no emergency gynae or early pregnancy services at St Mary's Hospital, Oxford Road
+It is important to contact the unit or your GP if you have continuous bleeding, heavy bleeding, are passing clots, have abdominal pain or an offensive vaginal discharge.
+If you require any further information or clarification of terminology, please do not hesitate to talk to one of the doctors or nurses, who will be happy to discuss your concerns.
+CONTACT DETAILS T Emergency Gynaecology Unit (EGU) (0161) 291 2561 (24 hours) The EGU is located at Wythenshawe Hospital (enter via entrance 15) The department operates a telephone triage service you must call and speak with a specially trained nurse before attending to plan your care There are no emergency gynaecology services at Saint Mary's Hospital, Oxford Road Gynaecology Assessment Unit (GAU/G2) (0161) 720 2010 GAU Reception / (0161) 604 5130 GAU Nurses Monday to Friday - 07.30 - 20.30 Saturday & Sunday - 08:30 - 16:30 GAU is located at North Manchester Hospital (Ward G2, via Entrance 1 / main entrance).
+To be seen in GAU a referral from your GP, Midwife, A&E or other health care professional is required.
+GAU is not a self-referral unit. https://mft.nhs.uk/saint-marys/services/gynaecology/emergency-gynaecology/

-Useful addresses

-NHS Choices www.nhs.uk